Law School Financial Guide

 Think Thrifty.
 Having roommates can help you to save up to $10,000 over the course of your three years at the Law College, which will save you as much as $100 per month during a ten-year repayment period.
 Using East Lansing’s safe and efficient public transit system is another great way to save money.

 Meet with an Expert.
-If you already have significant educational debt and you expect to rely heavily on loans to finance law school, we strongly encourage you to schedule a one-on-one meeting with the Director of Financial Aid.
+If you already have significant educational debt and you expect to rely heavily on loans to finance law school, we strongly encourage you to schedule a one-on-one meeting with us.

 Explore external scholarship and grant aid.